sampsyo/cs6120/content/blog/2023-12-11-array-ir/index.md

 1. All let-bindings are annotated with a protocol.
 In the circuit IR, only let-bindings involving a “command” (input, output, and function/circuit calls) are annotated with protocols denoting where results are stored.
 Let-bindings involving computations occur within circuits, which are annotated with the associated protocol for all included statements.
 2. It includes downgrade nodes.
 These are explicit violations of secure information flow, such as declassifying secret data or endorsing untrusted values.
 It is necessary that downgrade instructions are preserved in the precircuit IR, since they enforce a secure ordering on computations.

+To test our project, we hand-wrote benchmarks in the pre-circuit IR.
+We deemed implementing a frontend less urgent than investigating the grouping problem: Creating a frontend requires re-implementing the existing protocol selection algorithm, and would not constitute a novel contribution.
+Additionally, benchmarks would still need to be hand-written in the new surface language, since the former surface language does not include the powerful array-based operations newly added in AIRduct.

 # Grouping
 The grouping procedure places statements of the same protocol together whenever possible.
 This will enable larger circuit blocks, reducing the overhead of communication between protocols.

 This reordering is subject to data and security dependencies.
 Node `x` is a dependency of node `y` when:
 - `x` defines data that is used by `y`,
-- `x` is an `input` statement, and `y` an output,
+- `x` is an `input` statement, and `y` an `output`,
-- `x` is an `endorse` statement, and `y` an declassify, or
+- `x` is an `endorse` statement, and `y` a `declassify`, or
-- `x` is an `output` statement, and `y` an input from the same host.
+- `x` is an `input` or `output` statement, and `y` an `input` or `output` from the same host.

 The first rule corresponds to data dependencies.
 The second and third rules hold because moving a statement which reveals information before one that commits to data violates security.
 The last rule preserves the user interface.
+Input and output expressions allow programs to interact with hosts.

 We decided to only reorder at top-level within blocks; that is, statements only get swapped if they exist at the same “depth.”
 For instance, consider the following code:
 ```